Alias-z/pollinator_detective/README.md

 ## Current bottleneck
 - Unblanced datasets in terms of number of pollinators in each catergoreis and pixel sizes of them
 - Hard to confirm if a pollinator is trully landed on the flower
+- Misidentified pollinators such as ants and beetles